supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L09_Set_Up_and_Run_Functional_Tests.md

 - **Unit Tests** test a single part of your application's logic.
 One can further describe it by listing some of the things that it isn't.
 A unit test doesn't test how your code works with dependencies or infrastructure – that's what integration tests are for.

+1. From the **eShopOnWeb_MultiStageYAML** project in the Azure DevOps portal, in the vertical navigational pane, select **Pipelines** and then, within the **Pipelines** section, click **Releases(1)**.

+1. On the pipeline run pane, click the ellipsis symbol in the upper right corner and, in the dropdown menu, click **Edit pipeline**.

+1. At the end of the scipt add new line and add below code with and use the **Tab** key to fix the YAML indentation.

 1. Now you need to add the Integration Tests task after the Unit Tests task:

     ```YAML